pratyushjain99/Project4-pratyusj/README.md

 # Project 4
-- **Assigned: Friday March 17**
+- **Assigned: Friday October 27**
-- **Task 1 Due: Friday March 24, 11:59pm**
+- **Task 1 Due: Friday November 3, 11:59pm**
-- **Task 2 Due: Friday April 7, 11:59pm**
+- **Task 2 Due: Friday November 17, 11:59pm**

-Assigned by Joe Mertz
+Assigned by Marty Barrett
-Please direct questions to Piazza, to a TA, or to Joe.
+Please direct questions to Piazza.
+Only email a TA or Marty if absolutely needed.

 **Three status notes:**
  - Like the other projects, you must do this project alone.
  - The updated information on how to deploy Task 2 to the cloud and how to submit Task 2 for grading has been added below.
   - The images have been re-labled to reflect using GitHub Codespaces.